 Apr 27, 2012|

 Last updated on October 20th, 2020 at 11:24 am

 7 Things to do on Copacabana Beach

-Visions of samba, carnival, speedos and alegria flood a traveler’s mind at the mention of Copacabana Tour, Rio de Janeiro’s famous horseshoe-shaped beach neighborhood and every tourist’s favorite stopping point to explore the “marvelous city”.
-Vistors to Brazil’s grand former capital often ponder whether to stay in Ipanema or Copacabana on a tour of Rio de Janeiro.
+Visions of samba, carnival, speedos and alegria flood a traveler’s mind at the mention of Copacabana Tour, Rio de Janeiro’s famous horseshoe-shaped beach neighborhood, and every tourist’s favorite stopping point to explore the “marvelous city”.
+Visitors to Brazil’s grand former capital often ponder whether to stay in Ipanema or Copacabana on a tour of Rio de Janeiro.

-2) Enjoy a Guaraná above the waves
+2. Enjoy a Guaraná above the waves

-3) A View from the Top
+3. A View from the Top

 After enjoying the view, climb to the top of the “rock of Leme” for a panoramic view of Copacabana & Praia Vermelha (“red beach”) as well as Sugar Loaf Mountain looming over you just hundreds of meters away.
 Entrance (weekends only, nominal fee) is through the Forte de Leme, the military outpost anchoring this end of Copacabana.
 The walk up is relatively gentle and is shaded by tropical vegetation.

-5) Rock in Rio
+5. Rock in Rio

-6) Beyond the Copa
+6. Beyond the Copa